Federal Student Loans

 - If Approved, the parents have the option of taking out the loan to satisfy any remaining balance.

 - If Denied, the student will automatically be eligible for up to $4,000 of additional Unsubsidized Stafford Loan funds.
+In addition, the parent has the option to appeal the denial or reapply with an endorser.

 Privacy Act Disclosure Notice